RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5811/Quickstart/README.md

   caption="Removing screws from the WisBlock module" />

-2. Once the screws are removed, check the silkscreen of the module to find the correct location where force can be applier.
+2. Once the screws are removed, check the silkscreen of the module to find the correct location where force can be applied.

 <rk-img
   src="/assets/images/wisblock/rak5811/quickstart/detach_silkscreen.png"